-Petrit’s entrepreneurship places the boys in direct contact with the harsh world of adulthood cruelty, which places a strain on their innocent souls.
-An accident is followed by a harsh quarrel – and it’s not just their friendship that is at stake…
+Petrit’s entrepreneurship places the boys in direct contact with the harsh world of adulthood cruelty, which puts a strain on their innocent souls.
+A fierce quarrel follows an accident – and it’s not just their friendship that is at stake…

-If you’ve seen movies portraying the harsh consequences that war has on children (such as the 2004 masterpiece Innocent Voices or Elem Klimov’s Come and See), you’ll recognize a lot of common motifs in the narrative that may make this film’s final resolution slightly predictable.
-Yet, the character development has done its job (a remarkable accomplishment for a film with just 21 minutes of screen time) and, by the end of the film, one can’t help but sense the distress, fear and tension of the young protagonists.
+Suppose you’ve seen movies portraying the harsh consequences that war has on children (such as the 2004 masterpiece Innocent Voices or Elem Klimov’s Come and See).
+In that case, you’ll recognize a lot of common motifs in the narrative that may make this film’s final resolution slightly predictable.
+Yet, character development has done its job (a remarkable accomplishment for a movie with just 21 minutes of screen time) and, by the end of the film, one can’t help but sense the young protagonists’ distress, fear, and tension.

-Aside from the bias, Shok has no other major flaws.
-It’s well acted, well shot and atmospheric.
+Aside from the bias, Shok has no other significant flaws.
+It’s well-acted, well shot, and atmospheric.